microup/microup/README.md

 # Hi Everyone :wave:
-I'm also a huge fan of the Go programming language and I'm passionate about it.
-I'm currently learning and working on my own projects.
+I'm a huge fan of the Go programming language and I'm passionate about it.

 ### 🛠 Tech Stack
 ![Golang](https://img.shields.io/badge/Go-05122A?style=flat&logo=Go)&nbsp;